The training accuracy of two-layer neural networks: its estimation and understanding using random datasets: Empirical corrections

 The fitting process uses the Curve Fitting Tool (cftool) in MATLAB.
-Figure \ref{fig:2} shows the 81 points of $\left\{N,\ L\right\}$ and the fitted curve.
-The R-squared value of fitting is about 99.8\%.
-The reason to fit $\frac{1}{b}$ instead of $b$ is to avoid $b=+\infty$ when the real accuracy is 1 (it is reachable).
+Figure~\ref{fig:2} shows the 81 points of $\left\{N,\ L\right\}$ and the fitted curve.
+The R-squared value of fitting is about 0.998.
+The reason to fit $\frac{1}{b}$ instead of $b$ is to avoid $b=+\infty$ when the real accuracy is 1 (which can occur).
 In this case, $\frac{1}{b}=0$.
 Conversely, $b=0$ when the real accuracy is 0.5, which never appears in our experiments.
 Using an effective classifier rather than random guess makes the accuracy $>0.5$ ($b>0$), thus, $\frac{1}{b}\neq+\infty$.
+To cover the parameter space as completely as possible, we manually choose the 81 points of $N$ and $L$.
+We then verify the fitted model (Eq.~\ref{eq:16}) by other random values of $N$ and $L$.

-By using Eq. (\ref{eq:16}) and (\ref{eq:11}), we estimate training accuracy on selected values of $N$ and $L$ in 2-D. The results are shown in Table \ref{tab:2}.
+By using Eqs.~(\ref{eq:16}) and (\ref{eq:11}), we estimate training accuracy on random values of $N$ and $L$ in 2-D. The results are shown in Table~\ref{tab:2}.
 The differences between real and estimated training accuracies are small, except the first (row) one.
-For higher real-accuracy cases ($> 0.86$), the difference is larger because $\frac{1}{b}<1$ ($b>1$ when the accuracy $> 0.86$), while the effect is smaller in cases with $\frac{1}{b}>1$ during the fitting to find Eq. (\ref{eq:16}).
+For higher real-accuracy cases ($>~0.86$), the difference is larger because $\frac{1}{b}<1$ ($b>1$ when the accuracy $> 0.86$), while the effect is smaller in cases with $\frac{1}{b}>1$ during the fitting to find Eq.~(\ref{eq:16}).